The Legend of Zelda: Tears of the Kingdom Review – Why This Controversial Masterpiece Redefined Open-World Gaming

 Fuse Mechanics:

-- Over 1,000 fuseable objects and materials
+• Over 1,000 fuseable objects and materials — the number sounds fake but it's real

-- Weapon durability system integrated with crafting
+• Weapon durability integrated with crafting so nothing feels truly disposable

 Ultrahand: Engineering Without Limits